19C American Civil War Era Porcelain Dolls – Provenance

 These Dolls have IMPECCABLE PROVENANCE:

-It is part of the Lida Calvert Hall Obenchain Collection and has been in the family’s possession since in or around 1860.
+They were part of the Lida Calvert Hall/Obenchain Collection and have been in the family’s possession since in or around 1860.

 Link: https://en.wikipedia.org/wiki/Eliza_Calvert_Hall